New Patient Registration

 Please contact reception to check if you reside within our Practice area.

 The boundary lies, from the practice:

 - North to the M25

 - West to Reigate, Reigate Hill, Bell St

 Temporary patients - a patient who is staying within the practice boundaries for less than 3 months should register as a temporary patient and complete form GMS3 which is available from reception.
 It can also be downloaded below but once completed should be brought to the surgery by the person registering.
 If available, please bring proof of ID and residential address.

-New patients staying more than 3 months - an NHS registration form (GMS1) needs to be completed.
-This can be downloaded below or is available from reception.
+New patients staying more than 3 months - An NHS (GMS1) registration form need to be completed.
 You will need to provide the following information:

 - Full name